 You can choose from several extended car warranties to purchase, and some provide more protection than others.
 Here are some of the most common types of plans:

-If you’re on the fence about a car warranty, it can be helpful to understand which plans are useful and when you should consider getting one.
+If you’re unsure about a car warranty, it can be helpful to understand which plans are useful and when you should consider getting one.
+Some warranty types work better in certain scenarios, so it’s important to make a thoughtful decision.

 A bumper-to-bumper warranty is generally the most comprehensive warranty you can purchase.
-As the name suggests, this plan covers most parts, systems, and components from the front of your vehicle to the back.
+As the name suggests, this plan covers most parts, systems, and components from the front to the back of your vehicle.

-However, bumper-to-bumper warranties still have exceptions.
-For example, interior components like trim, upholstery, wheels, paint, brake pads, and tires aren’t usually covered.
+But bumper-to-bumper warranties still have a few exclusions.
+For example, these warranties don’t usually cover interior components like trim, upholstery, wheels, paint, brake pads, and tires.

-Bumper-to-bumper coverage can be valuable for pretty much any vehicle, but it’s especially beneficial if your vehicle is used or has been unreliable in the past.
+Bumper-to-bumper coverage can be valuable for pretty much any vehicle, but it’s especially beneficial if you have a used or unreliable vehicle.
 It can also be a good idea to get bumper-to-bumper coverage if you simply want peace of mind.

 Powertrain warranties cover many of the same parts and systems as bumper-to-bumper warranties, but powertrain warranty plans have more exclusions.